Inferara/merkle-tree-wasm-spec/README.md

 > Given a collision of Merkle trees, a collision of the hash function used in their construction can be computed in polynomial time.

-Putting aside the complexity estimation of the solution for now, let's try to at least formulate its existence.
+Putting aside the complexity estimation of the solution, for now, let's try to at least formulate its existence.

 ```rust
 // Auxiliary function that returns two arrays of hashes